BBGONE/REBUS-Fork/README.md

 For demo purposes i modified the <b>Rebus.Transports.Showdown</b> sample to run it with the patched Rebus.
 You need to update the sql connection string in the Rebus.Transports.Showdown.SqlServer projects.
 <br/>
-If you want to see the real performance, then <b>don't run in Visual Studio</b> because the results are dramatically different from what when you will try to run the compiled exe file.
+If you want to see the real performance, then <b>don't run in Visual Studio (or run without debug)</b> because the results are dramatically different from what when you will try to run the exe file without debugging.
 For example, on my comp sending to the queue is 2500 msgs/ sec, but when run in Visual Studio it was 690 msgs/ sec.
 <br/>And the recieve results were also very different.
 <br/>You can compare it with the original Rebus performance if you reference the original nuget Rebus5 package in the projects instead of the patched Rebus in the solution.